Get 80% off your plan for your first 3 months*

 Once you're registered, you need to file sales tax returns and remit what you've collected on a regular schedule.
 New Jersey assigns your filing frequency based on the amount of tax you collect.

-• monthly filing: required if you collected $30,000 or more in the prior year and collect $500 or more in the first or second month of a quarter
+The state assigns either a monthly or quarterly filing schedule.
+Monthly filing is required if you collected $30,000 or more in the prior year and collect $500 or more in the first or second month of a quarter.
+Quarterly filing is the default schedule for all other registered businesses.

 Returns are due by the 20th of the month following each reporting period.
 For quarterly filers, that means returns are due on April 20, July 20, October 20, and January 20.
 Monthly filers submit by the 20th of each following month.